-Cajun Shrimp Alfredo is an excellent meal for any night of the week.
-This simple pasta recipe that features shrimp and andouille sausage is great to feed a family.
+This creamy Cajun Shrimp Alfredo recipe is an excellent meal for any night of the week.
+This simple pasta recipe that features juicy shrimp, andouille sausage and a creamy sauce is great to feed a family.
 Also, it comes together in 30 minutes or less, so it’s an easy to make and enjoy.

 You will love this Shrimp Alfredo Pasta Recipe